inlets/cloud-provision/README.md

-# Provision instances on public cloud with cloud-init
+## cloud-provision

+> Get cloud instances with your favourite software pre-loaded

-This package can be used to provision cloud hosts using a simple CRUD-style API along with a cloud-init user-data script.
+This Golang package can be used to provision cloud hosts using a simple CRUD-style API along with a cloud-init user-data script.
 It could be used to automate anything from k3s clusters, to blogs, or CI runners.
 We use it to create the cheapest possible hosts in the cloud with a public IP address.

 [provision.go](https://github.com/inlets/inletsctl/blob/master/pkg/provision/provision.go)